Russians flock to Serbia for Western-made COVID-19 vaccines

 Russian Health Minister Mikhail Murashko recently said administrative issues were among the main holdups in the WHO’s review process.

-Judy Twigg, a political science professor specializing in global health at Virginia Commonwealth University, expects Sputnik V to be approved eventually but not this year.
+Judy Twigg, a political science professor specializing in global health at Virginia Commonwealth University, expects Sputnik V to be approved eventually, but “maybe not by the end of this year.”

 “The WHO has said that it needs more data, and it needs to go back and inspect some production lines where it saw issues early on.
 Those re-inspections are a multiweek process, with good reason.
 It’s not something that they just gloss over lightly."